 - Non-steroidal anti-inflammatory medicine

-Supplemental hormones prescribed by a doctor can aid in relieving pain from endometriosis and slow down its progression in the body.
-Contraceptives such as birth control, patches, and vaginal rings also fall into this category.
+- Supplemental hormones (including birth control) prescribed by a doctor can aid in relieving pain from endometriosis and slow down its progression in the body.

 - Gonadotropin releasing hormone (GnRH) and danazol are medications that create an artificial menopause by blocking the production of estrogen, which helps cut down on the creation of endometrial tissue in the female body.

 - This is another type of medicine that stops menstruation in order to reduce endometriosis symptoms.
 Its side effects include acne and abnormal hair growth on the face and body.

 - Surgical removal of the uterus, cervix, and ovaries (hysterectomy) is used in very extreme cases to remove all lesions, but will also result in infertility